A SIMPLE ACT OF KINDNESS

 attitude about this project.

-finally built up enough reserves that the produce manager felt
+finally built up enough plastic carton reserves that the produce manager felt

 safe to cut me loose.
 He smiled and said thanks.

-Despite the kind word, I was ready to quit
+Despite his kind words, I was ready to quit

 my new job at the end of the day.
 As I pulled off my apron, I noticed it was completely

 strawberry juice.
 I looked like I had been in a war zone

 and felt like it too.